 The Company is a public limited company incorporated pursuant to the laws of England and Wales.
-The Company has American Depositary Shares ("ADSs") registered with the U.S. Securities and Exchange Commission (the "SEC") and has been listed on the Nasdaq Global Select Market since October 31, 2018.
+The Company has American Depositary Shares ("ADSs") registered with the U.S. Securities and Exchange Commission (the "SEC").
+The ADSs were listed on the Nasdaq Global Select Market on October 31, 2018 and were transferred to the Nasdaq Capital Market on September 13, 2022.
 The Company's ADSs each represent one ordinary share of the Company.